JimmySticks2001/Referral-source-VBA-automation/README.md

 unblock the .dll so it can be used on the users system.
 It then imports the module to enable PowerShell to use WASP commands.

-Next the script calls a function that creates an open file dialog.
-This is used so the user can navigate through their filesystem to select the PF PM Data Collection Workbook that contains the list of referral sources they want to import.
-This was used so the user didn't have to manually type in the path to the workbook or have a path hard-coded into the script.
-If the user closes the open file dialog without making a selection or if the script can not open the selected file, the script will inform the user that the file could not be opened and it will exit safely.
-PowerShell won't care that the selected workbook is already open as it is only reading data from the workbook, not writing anything.
+Next the script opens the workbook from which the script was called.
+It knows the workbook which opened it due to the script accepting a command line argument.
+When the script is called in VBA it is called with the full path of the workbook in which the 'Run automated referral source entry' button was pressed.
+PowerShell doesn't care that the workbook is already open as it is only reading data from the workbook, not writing anything.
+If there is an error opening the workbook, the user will be informed and the script will exit safely.

 After the workbook has been opened the script will locate the macroReferral_Source worksheet.
 This sheet is generated during the validation process, which is one reason why the workbook